faridarif/faridarif.github.io/all_collections/_posts/2023-07-10-switching.md

 Switch(config-if)# switchport trunk native vlan <vlan-id>
 ```

-3) If necessary, specify the list of VLANs to be allowed on the trunk link.
+3) If necessary, specify the list of VLANs to be allowed on the trunk link :
 ```bash
 Switch(config-if)# switchport trunk allowed vlan <vlan-id-list>
 ```